Deloitte Learning and Development: Learning Leaders Interview

 Deloitte now trains employees in more immersive, more adaptive, and more personalized ways.
 In this learning leaders interview, Eric Dingler, CLO at Deloitte US, shares his views on how L&D is evolving and what this means for skills-based organizations of the future.

 The Deloitte learning culture is innovative, skills led and technology-enabled.
 Its purpose is to deliver what Eric Dingler calls “precision development at scale”.
-It is part of the Deloitte process to evolve how it designs, develops, and delivers learning so that it can be more tailored and relevant to the individual.
+It is part of the Deloitte process to evolve how it designs, develops, and delivers adaptive learning, making it more tailored and relevant to the individual.

 Deloitte is employing the use of various different, technology platforms that allows it to mix immersive learning experiences and adaptive techniques.
 And in that process, not only is Deloitte able to then deliver more tailored and relevant training, it gathers skills-based data on its professionals, which then enables the Deloitte L&D function to assess where to focus, what should it do more of, what it should do less of to enable the business opportunities.